 For your postpartum time at the hospital, pack some cute but loose tops, and some uber-comfy maternity leggings or wide leg pants and definitely pack some herbal remedies for aaalllll your tender spots (including up top & down below)

 A lot of moms also appreciate a good nursing pillow because it helps so much with positioning baby while breastfeeding.
+At pregnancypillow.com you can get $50 off either a pregnancy or a nursing pillow with code SLBE50.
 This one is a bit smaller which makes it easy to bring with you.
-Get $40 off with code SLBE40.

 The Essential Extras I Recommend for Your Hospital Bag (Birthing Center Bag, too!)